 - The seat should be set high enough so that your legs can be almost straight (your knees will be bent a little) when you have your feet on the pedals.

-- On a road bike, the handlebars should be 1 to 2 inches lower than your seat (3 to 4 inches for a mountain bike).
+- On a road bike, the handlebars should be 1 to 2 inches lower than the seat (3 to 4 inches for a mountain bike) and be level with the seat.

 How do I take good care of my bike?